ZeProgFactory/MediaPlayer/README.md

 [Xmarin.Forms samples for the MediaPlayer …](https://github.com/ZeProgFactory/MediaPlayer_SamplesXF)
 [Simple Xamarin, UWP & WPF samples for the MediaPlayer …](https://github.com/ZeProgFactory/MediaPlayer_Buddies)
+and for those interested some links about the tips of this library and examples in the [wiki](https://github.com/ZeProgFactory/MediaPlayer/wiki) section...

 ## Current platform support (evolves on nearly daily basis)